YiLimath/YiLimath.github.io/_pages/agent-system/math-research-case-study.md

 *Figure 1.
 A layered as-built view of the case study.
-Solid navy arrows show control, dashed teal arrows show data or feedback, and red arrows mark the correctness-gated path into the fact graph.*
+Solid navy arrows show control, dashed teal arrows show data or feedback, and red arrows mark the correctness-gated path into the fact graph.
+The dashed teal return carries the verifier's verdict and repair hints back to the gateway; the verdict also enters the explicit correctness gate, and only its accepted branch reaches the gateway-controlled write into the fact graph.*

 The architecture is a code-based case study.
 Its purpose is to show how the patterns from the reference books appear as concrete modules and interfaces.